conorluddy/WIP-2023-website/README.md

-# Website project for 2022
+# Website project for 2023

-- Rust for building static HTML pages
-- Rust for bundling TS into JS with SWC
-- ? for CSS...
+Experimental mess at the moment.
+Come back later...

+---

 ```
 ~./creator